MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 ## Holograms are appearing on the other side of a wall

 If you're very close to a wall, or if HoloLens hasn't scanned the wall yet, you can see holograms that are in the next room.
-To scan the wall, stand between one and three meters from the wall and gaze at it.
+To scan the wall, stand between one and 3 meters from the wall and gaze at it.

 A black or reflective object (for example, a black couch or a stainless steel refrigerator) near the wall may cause problems when HoloLens tries to scan the wall.
 If there is such an object, scan the other side of the wall.